gphat/lowed/README.md

 `lowed` is a small service for generating a never-ending stream of random metric samples for a configured list of service names and metric types.
-It specifically generates [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/#datagram-format) metrics suitable for consumption by [Veneur](https://github.com/stripe/veneur).
+It specifically generates [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/#datagram-format) metrics or [SSF](https://github.com/gphat/veneur/tree/master/ssf) spans suitable for consumption by [Veneur](https://github.com/stripe/veneur).

+# DogStatsD

-It generates an instance of each `metrics` for each of the configured `services` every `delay`.
+Lowed generates an instance of each `metrics` for each of the configured `services` every `delay`.
 Non-counter metrics support a `range` with a `max` and `min`, from which a random value will be generated.

-# TODO
+# SSF

-Tags!
+Lowed generates a span for each `services` with a duration of `delay`.
+Metrics are identical to those for DogStatsD but are attached to the span.

 # Usage